pyOpenSci/python-package-guide/package-structure-code/declare-dependencies.md

 A Python package dependency refers to an external package or software that your Python project:

-1. needs to function properly.
+1. Needs to function properly.
-2. requires if someone wants to develop / work on improving your package locally or
+2. Requires if someone wants to develop / work on improving your package locally or
-3. requires if a user wants to add additional functionality (that is not core) to your package
+3. Requires if a user wants to add additional functionality (that is not core) to your package

 A dependency is not part of your project's codebase.
 It is a package or software that is called within the code of your project or during development of your package.